sebbekarlsson/nilms/README.md

 > that does as little as possible.

 ## Installation
+> Requirements:

+    * python 2.7
+    * a running instance of MongoDB

 > First, let us create a config file:

     cp config.example.json config.json